Teradata/developer-resources/docs/resources/jupyterlab/run-jupyterlab-docker.md

 ## Clone the repository

-The `deployments/docker/` folder in the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited) provided by Teradata includes the [jupyter.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/docker/jupyter.yaml) file you need to run JupyterLab.
+The `deployments/docker` folder in the [AI Unlimited GitHub repository](https://github.com/Teradata/ai-unlimited) provided by Teradata includes the [jupyter.yaml](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/docker/jupyter.yaml) file, you need to run JupyterLab.

 Clone the repository.